jinmc/programmingtips/_posts/practices/2018-09-06-readmesAndMarkdowns.markdown

 There are some formats that we may use for readmes, such as how to install, examples, licenses, shields...

-Basic syntacs are, for hash signs, the number of it will decide the size of it like
+Basic syntacs are, for hash signs, the number of it will decide the size of it by putting `#` and space before any text.

-#h1

-##h2

-###h3

-I guess it does'nt work here.
+# h1

+## h2

+### h3

-But what works is that if I indent 4 lines, it automatically embed like code-style.
+If I indent 4 lines, it automatically embed like code-style.

     this is not code.